 If you haven’t been with us before, we cover tips and tricks on pitching, pitch decks, sales decks, live presentations, and investor presentations.
 If you’re a startup looking for funding, an established company looking for new customers, or you’re in an accelerator or an incubator program – you can find value in our Pitch Hack.

-Why do we pitch and how does traction help?
+Why do I pitch investors and how does traction help?

-Let’s back up one step and talk about why we pitch.
-If we know what investors are trying to get from our pitches we’ll better understanding of traction and what we include in our own pitch deck to show it.
+Let’s back up one step and talk about why we pitch our businesses at all.
+If we know what investors are trying to get from our pitch decks, we’ll better understand the traction pitch decks should contain and how we include it in our own pitch deck traction slide.

 Investors, generally speaking, are looking to invest in a company that will give them a return on their investment.
 They want to know that the company will be successful and the money they invest will be returned to them plus more.
 That may be the main reason they are investing, though they may have other motives.
 They may want to invest in their own business, invest in this particular space, or invest to make a social impact and feel good.
 In general, their primary motivation is to make money on their investment, otherwise they’ll put their money elsewhere where they will make more money.